amturian/design-patterns/README.md

 # design patterns
-Design Patterns in JavaScript \
+Design Patterns in JavaScript and TypeScript \
 See attached presentations in PPT Presentations folder

 # Singleton